 Have you ever intuited the name of a plant?

 A few years ago, I traveled to San Diego.
-I was sitting on a bench outside the hotel and I spied the most amazing blossom - three bright orange petals and three blue petals - it looked like the head of a bird.
+I was sitting on a bench outside the hotel, and I spied the most amazing blossom - three bright orange petals and three blue petals - it looked like the head of a bird.

-My mind latched onto "bird of paradise," I looked it up on my phone and sure enough, it was just that.
+My mind latched onto "bird of paradise," I looked it up on my phone, and sure enough, it was just that.

-These are the moments scientist Celia Page would call "White Stone" moments; White Stone is referenced in Revelation 2:17 and in new age teachings: it stands for your divine nature.
+These are the moments that scientist Celia Page would call "White Stone" moments; White Stone is referenced in Revelation 2:17 and in new age teachings: it stands for your divine nature.

 #OTD English author, translator, and Clerk to the Kitchen of the Archbishop of Canterbury, Leonard Mascall was buried at Buckinghamshire, in 1589.